 Creative Arts Workshops

 The City of North Charleston’s Cultural Arts Department invites adults to participate in Creative Arts Workshops held on the fourth Saturday of each month from 10:00am-12:00pm at The Olde Village Community Building in the Olde Village area of North Charleston (4820 Jenkins Avenue).
 Each interactive workshop is led by a different local artist and provides participants with a unique opportunity to learn new techniques in a relaxed atmosphere.
-Varying skill levels are welcome and the cost is $15, materials provided.
+Varying skill levels are welcome and the cost is $20, materials provided.
 Registration opens the first business day of the month that the workshop takes places and closes two days prior to each workshop.
-Space is limited.
+Space is limited due to social distancing safety measures*.
 To register and pay by phone, call the City of North Charleston Cultural Arts Dept. at 843-740-5854.
 Visit http://bit.ly/NChasArtsTix to register online (service fee applies).

 2020 Creative Arts Workshop Schedule:

 January 25, 2020 ● Fundamentals of Figure Drawing with Stephen Herchak ● Adult participants will learn fundamental lessons of drawing and apply the universal principals of perspective and proportions to figure drawing using a live model with Stephen Herchak.
 Herchak is a Charleston native, artist, art instructor, and tour guide.
 Realistic in style, his artwork focuses on local subjects and historic themes.
 No drawing experience necessary.